An easy vegan creamy tomato pasta sauce recipe that’s budget-friendly using simple canned ingredients (or fresh if you have), spices and herbs.

 - Taste, and season with salt & pepper, if needed.

-- When your sauce is ready, combine the drained pasta with a few scoops of the sauce and gently toss, until it is evenly coated.
+- When your sauce is ready, combine the drained pasta with a few scoops of the sauce and gently toss, add pasta water as needed to help coat the noodles, and create a velvety sauce.

 - Serve immediately, garnished with your desired toppings.